alumina-lang/alumina/README.md

   - A Rust toolchain (`rustup install stable`)
   - Node.js and Tree-sitter CLI (`npm install -g tree-sitter-cli` or `cargo install tree-sitter-cli`)

-Additionally, to compile `aluminac`, these prerequisites are needed:
+Additionally, to compile the tools, such as `alumina-doc`, these prerequisites are needed:

   - Tree-sitter runtime library (`libtree-sitter.a`/`libtree-sitter.so`):
    ```bash